krishnakadiyala/NPAcourse/labs/Lab_12_Exploring_Netmiko.md

 Let's try to send commands from a file now.

-The file called `config.txt` should exist on your pod.
+The file called `config.txt` should exist on your pod in the `/home/ntc/files/` directory.
 You can use the `os` module to send Linux commands to the shell.
-Verify that the file exist:
+Verify that the file exists:

 ```python
 >>> import os